-Semaglutide vs Tirzepatide: The Real Head-to-Head
+Semaglutide vs Tirzepatide: Which Works Better?

 How Each One Works

-- GLP-1 — same effects as above
+- GLP-1 — same effects as described above

-Semaglutide: STEP 1 Trial
+Semaglutide: The STEP Trials

 - Participants: 1,961 adults, BMI 30+ (or 27+ with comorbidities)